Reed-CompBio/spras/docs/tutorial/beginner.rst

 You will learn how to:

-- Set up the SPRAS environment
+- Set up the SPRAS software environment
 - Explore the folder structure and understand how inputs, configurations, and outputs are organized
 - Configure and run a pathway reconstruction algorithm on a provided dataset
 - Enable post-analysis steps to generate post analysis information (summary statistics and Cytoscape visualizations)